gruntwork-io/docs/docs/patcher/getting-started/promotion-workflows.md

 # Implementation & Setup Example

+The Patcher Promotion Workflow process consists of a series of GitHub Actions workflow files.
+Each environment is modeled as an individual workflow.
+The process begins with the lowest stage (usually something like `dev`) which scans the entire `dev` environment for all dependencies which may require updates.
+It will then generate one pull request per dependency that updates that dependency exclusively in the `dev` environment.
+As each of those pull requests is approved and merged, they then general new pull requests for the subsequent stage (triggered via `repository dispatch` events).
+This process continues until the last stage at which point no further PRs are opened and all stages have been updated.

-For the purposes of this we'll setup a promotion workflow that promotes through `dev`, `stage` and finally `prod`.
+The easiest way to get started is likely by copying and tweaking the example files below.
+For the purposes of this example we'll set up a promotion workflow that promotes through `dev`, `stage` and finally `prod`, though of course feel free to tweak these to match the environment patterns you use.

 ## Setting up the initial dev promotion step

-The initial GitHub Actions Workflow file, which for this example lets call `update-dev.yml`, contains several key points
+The initial GitHub Actions Workflow file, which for this example lets call `update-dev.yml`, contains several key points:

-* We setup the job to run on a schedule, to be a pull request target, a workflow dispatch and a repository dispatch.
+* We set up the job to run on a schedule, to be a pull request target, a workflow dispatch and a repository dispatch.
     * The schedule is of course optional but recommended
     * The workflow dispatch is a recommended testing mechanism
     * The pull request target is required to trigger certain jobs
 * The `trigger-next-env` Job
     * This job is run only on pull request merge, and it sends a dispatch to the next stage.
 Specifically it fires an event called `dev_updates_merged` which the next job will listen for.
     * This job also includes metadata, specifically a `dependency` (which is derived from the git branch name), to indicate to the subsequent job which dependency to run for.
 * The `patcher-report` Job
     * This job runs patcher report to generate a list of updates for a specific environment (defined based on the `include_dirs` argument)